Applications for Polymers

 Aramid fibers provide high strain-to-failure properties, meaning that the composites spread the force of impact energy by bending instead of breaking.
 FRP profiles also provide exceptional resistance to abrasive and thermal impact.
 In other words, aramid is an incredibly strong fiber.

 So, what is aramid fiber?
 Aramid is a material that can be made into high-performance synthetic fibers.
-Aramid molecules are rigid, straight, and insoluble, and are ideal for spinning into textiles, filaments or sheets.
-As such, aramid fibers are suitable to be made in personal protection equipment (PPE) as they are durable and strong: the strong bond between relatively short molecules provides long chains that transfer mechanical stress efficiently.
+Aramid molecules are rigid, straight, and insoluble, and are ideal for spinning into textiles, filaments, or sheets.
+As such, aramid fibers are suitable for use in personal protective equipment (PPE) as they are durable and strong: the strong bonds between relatively short molecules form long chains that efficiently transfer mechanical stress.

 Attributes of Aramid